 What I do

 I have extensive experience providing scientifically-based therapy to individuals with anxiety, depression, trauma, ADHD, and related psychological challenges.
 My primary practice is located in Midtown Manhattan.
-In addition, I provide psychological coaching (both live and via tele-conference) to individuals and couples seeking to make important changes in their personal and/or professional lives, and to teen and adult high performers in fields ranging from sports to finance.
+In addition, I provide psychological coaching (both live and via tele-conference) to individuals and couples seeking to make important changes in their personal and/or professional lives, and to teen and adult high performers and innovators in fields ranging from sports to finance.

 Mission and strategy